What COVID-19 means for your case

 Civil Courts open

 With civil courts still open cases will be able to proceed on a remote basis.
-The majority of Digby Brown cases will remain unaffected by the recent court closures and will continue as planned.

 Your solicitor will be able to update you with any delays involving your case as well as the new procedure for virtual attendance should you be required to attend.